mauris/site-content/blog/2022-05-12-backend-power-on-self-test.md

 For example, if your database connection uses lazy loading and/or connection pooling, chances are that your backend service doesn't establish a connection to the database at start up (or shortly after deployment) until it is needed while serving some request much later.

-> We end up celebrating too early at a successful deployment only to find the services failing when it starts serving workload.
+> We end up celebrating too early at a successful deployment only to find the services failing while handling workload.

 ## Enter Power-on Self-test